Eastern Cemetery and the American Revolution

 A large section of the present cemetery served as the parade ground where the local militia trained.
 This is where troops mustered in 1775 for the march to Cambridge to join Washington’s army.

-Above: Images of the Revolutionary War Monument in Eastern Cemetery
+Above: Revolutionary War Monument in Eastern Cemetery

 Timeline: Falmouth at the Dawn of the Revolution

 Before the war, Falmouth, as Portland was known then, was a town of about 2,000 people, governed by Massachusetts.
 Resistance to the Stamp Act of 1765 and other measures of the British goverment mirrored anti-government protests in Boston, a two-day ride away.
+Following is a timeline of events related to the resistance both in Falmouth and elsewhere.

 January 1766